-When the VTR/disk recorder operation mode is enabled
+When the VTR/disk recorder/frame memory operation mode is enabled clip operation, at a speed determined by the operating buttons.

-Moving the joystick sideways controls the tape transport/disk operation, at a speed determined by the operating buttons.
-Move or shot box.
+Moving the joystick sideways controls the tape transport/disk drive/frame memory frame memory clip, or shot box.
 The device control block (trackball) and device control block (joystick) can be used together.